m0by314/raspberry_pi_home_security_system/README.md

 * /stop   : stop the home monitoring system
 * /status : show the status of the monitoring system
 * /photo  : take a picture
-* /video time=<delay> : records a video, argument time defines the duration of the recording
+* /video < delay > :  records a video, by default delay is 60s
 * /clean  : remove all files in video folder
 * /help   : show help